 Draw

-The draws for the 2023 tournament will be available to view on the WTA Tour website a few days before the start of the tournament.
+The draws for the 2023 tournament are available to view on the ATP and WTA Tour websites (see links below).

 Prize Money and Ranking Points

-How the prize money and points were split for the 2023 tournaments has also yet to be confirmed but below was the split for the 2022 tournaments.
+How the prize money and points are to be split for the 2023 tournaments is detailed below.

 ---|---|---|